vaibhawvipul/vaibhawvipul.github.io/_posts/2024-10-06-Compiled-and-Vectorized-Queries.md

 ---

-# Vectorized vd Compiled Queries
+# Vectorized vs Compiled Queries

 They key idea behind vectorized query processing is to process multiple tuples at once, rather than one at a time.